 Dr. Cox’s preaching focuses on competent biblical exposition utilizing the grammatical-historical hermeneutic taught by Southern Baptist seminaries and universities and is built upon sound exegesis.
 His sermons are a blend of preaching and teaching, routinely stressing evangelism, discipleship, repentance, and stewardship.
-He is committed both to Old and New Testament Bible-book exposition, with particular emphasis on the New Testament, having preached, exegeted, and translated through twenty-three New Testament books and having preached through eighteen Old Testament books.
-He also addresses important topics such as why there are so many different denominations, worldviews, just war theory, the creation-evolution debate, alcohol and drug prevention, anti-gambling, the sanctity of human life, the virgin birth of Christ, the virtuous woman, spiritual discernment, spiritual gifts, and the inspiration and authority of Scripture.
+He is committed both to Old and New Testament Bible-book exposition, with particular emphasis on the New Testament, having preached, exegeted, and translated through twenty-four New Testament books and having preached through twenty-two Old Testament books.
+He also addresses important topics such as why there are so many different denominations, worldviews, just war theory, the creation-evolution debate, alcohol and drug prevention, anti-gambling, the sanctity of human life, the biblical perspective on homosexuality and same-sex marriage, spiritual discernment, spiritual gifts, and the inspiration and authority of Scripture.

-His writing accomplishments include one book, Not One Little Child: A Biblical Critique of Calvinism, published in 2009 by CrossBooks, republished by WestBow Press in 2016, his copyrighted Doctor of Ministry Professional Project, “A Pastoral Ministry Approach for Developing a Biblical Response to Channeling and Its Principal Tenets,” two works posted on the website of the North American Mission Board, “A Closer Look at New Age Channeling: An Overview,” and “A New Age Glossary,” multiple articles posted at SBC Today, and others published by The Baptist Messenger (the Oklahoma Baptist state paper) and Religious Herald (the Virginia Baptist state paper, Religious Herald, entitled “Imprecatory Praying: Is Invoking a Curse a Valid Part of Prayer?”
+His writing accomplishments include one book, Not One Little Child: A Biblical Critique of Calvinism, originally published in 2009 by CrossBooks, republished by WestBow Press in 2016, his copyrighted Doctor of Ministry Professional Project (2000), “A Pastoral Ministry Approach for Developing a Biblical Response to Channeling and Its Principal Tenets,” two articles on the website of the North American Mission Board, “A Closer Look at New Age Channeling: An Overview,” and “A New Age Glossary,” multiple articles posted at SBC Today, and others published by The Baptist Messenger (the Oklahoma Baptist state paper) and Religious Herald (the Virginia Baptist state paper).
 Additionally, he has a number of other articles posted on the First Baptist Church website at www.pryorfbc.org, using the "Resources" link above, as well as an unpublished manuscript entitled, “A Practical and Homiletical Examination of the Book of Zephaniah.”

 He married his high school sweetheart, Joyce McConnell, December 16, 1977.
 She has been very active in women’s and children’s ministries as well as adult choir.
-Mike and Joyce have two sons, Michael, Jr. and Matthew, and three grandchildren, Blakeley, Boston, and Sailor.
+Mike and Joyce have two sons, Michael, Jr. and Matthew, and four grandchildren, Blakeley, Boston, Saylor, and Landrey.